mayoit/azmig_tool_assistant/docs/USER_GUIDE.md

 - Clear indication of which phase caused any failures
 - Servers are skipped if their Landing Zone validation failed

-### Traditional Template Workflow
+### Landing Zone Only Validation

-When using traditional server-only template:
+When using Landing Zone only validation:

 #### 1. Validation Configuration